AdenWhitworth/PlantPal/README.md

 ## Hardware: [PlantPal Hardware](https://github.com/AdenWhitworth/PlantPal_hardware)

-The hardware repository containing the code and configuration for the IoT devices used in the PlantPal project.
+The hardware repository containing the ESP32 code, PCB schematic, and 3D models for the PlantPal device.

 ## Technologies Used
 - **React**: A powerful JavaScript library for building user interfaces, enabling the development of dynamic and responsive web applications.